BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 # Devops Guidelines

-How touse the ATQAP.Utiliites..BuildTooling.Jenkins pipelines and tools in a Windows environment
+How to use the ATAP.Utilities.BuildTooling.Jenkins pipelines and tools in a Windows environment

 ## Overview